Sonata in C major for piano four-hands, D 812 (Schubert): Movements

-In the Sonata's allegro moderato first movement, a sonata form in 2/2, the opening figure of the principal subject is shared by both pianists.
+In the sonata's first movement, a sonata form in 2/2, the opening figure of the principal subject is shared by both pianists.
 This main theme consists of two phrases, each followed by a quiet cadence.
-The second subject, a melodious variant of the first, is presented in A-flat major in the secondo part, and is later shared by both pianists.
+The second subject, a melodious variant of the first, is presented in A♭ major in the secondo part, and is later shared by both pianists.
 The relatively short development section starts with a transposed version of the principal subject.
 In the concluding recapitulation, which has some striking modulations, the second theme is heard in a C minor tonality.
 The movement concludes with a broad coda.